sgaliamov/il-lighten-comparer/readme.md

 - [ ] basic implementation
 - [ ] benchmarks
+- [ ] optimization for integral types
+- [ ] implementation for generics
+- [ ] test when abstract class is replaced after a comparer is created
-- [ ] customize comparer with specific implementation
+- [ ] customization setting to override comparer with specific implementation
-- [ ] use implementations of IComparable
 - [ ] detect cycles (check graph theory)
 - [ ] string options (case, culture)
 - [ ] compare nullable